PooJK7/woven_monopoly/README.md

 ## Design Decisions

-- **Separation of concerns** — Board, Player and Game logic are split into separate classes
+- **Separation of concerns** - Board, Player and Game logic are split into separate classes
-- **Extensibility** — new space types can be added by extending the Space class in board.py
+- **Extensibility** - new space types can be added by extending the Space class in board.py
-- **Utility module** — JSON loading is handled in utils.py so it is not tied to any specific class
+- **Utility module** - JSON loading is handled in utils.py so it is not tied to any specific class
-- **Deterministic simulation** — given the same dice rolls file, the game will always produce the same result
+- **Deterministic simulation** - given the same dice rolls, the game will always produce the same result

 ## Project Structure